TUDelft-IN4303-2014/assignments/milestone3-codegen/day10.md

     * target directories (4 points)
     * runner (6 points)

 You can earn up to 5 points for the organisation of your Stratego files and up to 10 points for the quality of your code.
-We focus on readibility in general, meaningful variable names and the consistent use of Stratego paragdims.
+We focus on readability in general, meaningful variable names and the consistent use of Stratego paradigms.
 We will consider the fact that Stratego is new to you.

 ## Detailed Instructions